vitejs/vite/CONTRIBUTING.md

 - Type packages.
 Example: `@types/*`.
 - Deps that cannot be properly bundled due to binary files.
 Example: `esbuild`.
-- Deps that ships their own types that are used in Vite's own public types.
+- Deps that ship their own types that are used in Vite's own public types.
 Example: `rollup`.

-Avoid deps that have large transitive dependencies that results in bloated size compared to the functionality it provides.
-For example, `http-proxy` itself plus `@types/http-proxy` is a little over 1MB in size, but `http-proxy-middleware` pulls in a ton of dependencies that make it 7MB(!) when a minimal custom middleware on top of `http-proxy` only requires a couple lines of code.
+Avoid deps with large transitive dependencies that result in bloated size compared to the functionality it provides.
+For example, `http-proxy` itself plus `@types/http-proxy` is a little over 1MB in size, but `http-proxy-middleware` pulls in a ton of dependencies that make it 7MB(!) when a minimal custom middleware on top of `http-proxy` only requires a couple of lines of code.

 ### Ensure Type Support